Why I Will Always Dance With My Teenage Daughters (with a DJ on NYE) (5 minute read)

 Sometimes you feel like you are flying when you dance.

-Fortunately, I grew up with a father that loved to move his feet and hands to any kind of beat, whether we were in the car or on a dance floor.
-My Dad wasn’t scared to dance, nor did he care about what people thought of him.
-He taught me how to Polka (I know, it’s kind of hickish, but that’s ok, there are a few things from my Central PA roots that I embrace).
-My Dad taught me to not be self-conscious of how I dance and that dancing is a lot of fun.
+Fortunately, I grew up with a father who loved to move his feet and hands to any kind of beat, whether we were in the car or on the dance floor.
+My dad wasn’t scared to dance, nor did he care what people thought of him.
+He taught me how to polka (I know—it’s kind of hickish, but that’s okay; there are a few things from my Central PA roots that I embrace).
+My dad taught me not to be self-conscious about how I dance—and that dancing is a lot of fun.
 I witnessed the joys of communal dancing and how it can offer a release from life that we otherwise take so seriously.

-Let’s return to the New Years Eve story: When my teenage daughter looked as if she wanted to get up on that dance floor, I didn’t have to think twice about leading the way and encouraging her to dance like no one is watching.
-As a mom, it’s important for me to teach my girls both how to have social courage AND how to stay safe around people who are drunk.
+So when my teenage daughter looked as if she wanted to “get up offa that thing” (otherwise known as a song by James Brown—who may have the best music to dance to, in my opinion), I didn’t have to think twice about leading the way and encouraging her to “dance like no one is watching”.
+As a mom, it’s important for me to teach my girls how to have social courage and how to stay safe around people who are drunk.

-1) Watch this PBS Youtube on the health benefits of dance.
-Dancing improves moods and feelings of loneliness while relieving stress, increasing muscle strength, tone, flexibilityflexibility and balance.
+1) Watch this PBS Youtube on the health benefits of dancing.
+Dancing improves moods and feelings of loneliness while relieving stress, increasing muscle strength, tone, flexibility and balance.
 It can also heal the body from trauma.

 3) It is important to share the message of “being aware of your surroundings” to our kids.
-They don’t need to be on constant alert, but a general sense of caution is important, because bad stuff does happen sometimes.
+They don’t need to be on constant alert, but a general sense of caution is important, because bad things do happen sometimes.

-6) There are many ways to dance that don’t center on being suggestive.
-Sometimes kids are so desensitized to sexual messages (whether it be from song lyrics, casual vernacular, fashion, images on a screen, etc.…), it’s important to show them how to carry our bodies with class and dignity and it’s just as important to show them how to exhibit self-control around alcohol at parties.
+6) There are many ways to dance that don’t focus on being suggestive.
+Sometimes kids are so desensitized to sexual messages (whether it be from song lyrics, casual vernacular, fashion, images on a screen) that it’s important to show them how to carry our bodies with class and dignity— and how to exhibit self-control around alcohol at parties.

 7) Dancing amongst generations is healthy.
 When I used to visit my grandmother in a nursing home until age 103.5, we’d sing together and chair dance.
 Moving together as a family encourages other ways of being.
 The more ways we have of being together, the more interesting and fun life can be.

-That’s it for now Friends, I hope that you learned a little about alcohol AND the ancient art of dancing.
-It would be wonderful if this blog inspired you to throw on some good tunes and have a family dance party on any random night for no reason at all, other than to laugh and shake your groove thing.
+That’s it for now Friends, I hope that you have learned a little about alcohol and the ancient art of dancing.
+It would be wonderful if this blog inspired you to throw on some good tunes and have a family dance party on any random night for no reason at all—other than to laugh and shake your groove thing.

 LoveWell,